Fulbright Program: Related organizations

 The Fulbright Association is an organization independent of the Fulbright Program and not associated with the U.S. Department of State.
 The Fulbright Association was established on February 27, 1977, as a private nonprofit, membership organization with over 9,000 members.
-The late Arthur Power Dudden was its founding president.
+Arthur Power Dudden was its founding president.
 He wanted alumni to educate members of the U.S. Congress and the public about the benefits of advancing increased mutual understanding between the people of the United States and those of other countries.
 In addition to the Fulbright Association in the U.S., independent Fulbright Alumni associations exist in over 75 countries around the world.

 The Fulbright Academy is an organization independent of the Fulbright Program and not associated with the U.S. Department of State.
 A non-partisan, non-profit organization with members worldwide, the Fulbright Academy focuses on the professional advancement and collaboration needs among the 100,000+ Fulbright alumni in science, technology, and related fields.
 The Fulbright Academy works with individual and institutional members, Fulbright alumni associations and other organizations interested in leveraging the unique knowledge and skills of Fulbright alumni.